LATERAL EPICONDYLITIS, COMMONLY KNOWN AS TENNIS ELBOW,

 is a painful condition involving the tendons that attach to the bone on the outside (lateral) part of the elbow.
 The muscle involved in this condition, the extensor carpi radialis brevis, helps to extend and stabilize the wrist.
 With lateral epicondylitis, there is degeneration of the tendon’s attachment.
 This weakens the anchor site and places greater stress on the area.
 Sports such as tennis can be associated with this, but the problem can occur with many different activities whether it be athletic, or otherwise.
 The most common group that this condition affects are people between the ages of 30 to 50 years old.
 However, it may also occur in younger and older age groups as well.
 Tennis elbow affects both men and women.

 Sometimes the tendon on the outside of the arm degenerates over time with no direct cause.
 In other cases, activities that place stress on the tendon attachments of the extensor muscle-tendon unit increases the strain on the tendon.
 These stresses can be from holding a racquet grip or from other “repetitive” gripping and grasping activities, such as plumbing, painting, lifting weights, etc.

-Pain is the primary reason for patients to seek medical evaluation.
+Further, pain is the primary reason for patients to seek medical evaluation.
 The pain is located on the outside of the elbow, over the bone known as the lateral epicondyle.
 This area becomes tender and painful with activities which stress the tendon, such as gripping or lifting.
 The pain usually begins at the elbow and may travel down the forearm.
 Occasionally, any motion of the elbow can be painful.

 Activity modification: Initially, the activity causing the condition should be limited.
 Avoiding lifting objects away from the body with the palm down and remembering to lift items close to the body in the palm up position can help prevent stress on the extensor tendons.